-I am a fourth year graduate student in the Department of
+I am a fifth year PhD candidate in the Department of

 Social Psychology at the University of Virginia.
 Broadly speaking,

 my research interests center around group dynamics, ethics, and leadership.
 With Dr. Brian Nosek I've been looking at the role

 behavior and self-sacrifice.
 With Dr. Jonathan Haidt I've been investigating how leaders can activate "hive psychology" and